Financial Statement Audit: Tips & Insights on Tackling Your ...

 What Is Enterprise Risk Management?

 ERM isn’t a software suite that you install into your network and walk away from.
-Nor is it a checklist of static items you monitor every now and again to make certain all operational systems are a go.
-While we won’t be so new-agey as to describe ERM as a lifestyle for your organization and people, it’s actually a much more fitting description than a single solution or process.
+Nor is it a checklist of static items you monitor every now and again to make sure all operational systems are a go.
+While we won’t be so new-agey as to describe ERM as a lifestyle for your organization and people, that term is actually a much more fitting description than a single solution or process.

 Rather than trying to reinvent the wheel, though, let’s start with a definition from the industry-standard – the COSO ERM framework: